Kyrela/discore/README.md

 - `version`: the version of the bot, if any
 - `color`: the color that should be used in embeds, if any
 - `help_cog`: the name of the cog containing the help command.
 If not provided, no cog will be assigned.
-- `hot_reloading`: whether or not the bot should reload the cogs when they are modified.
+- `hot_reload`: whether or not the bot should reload the cogs when they are modified.
 Also describe if localisations should be loaded from memory or from the disk.
 - `locale`: The default locale of the bot, if none is found at the command's call
 - `help` : the help command's configuration - below configuration is a non-exhaustive list of the available options